samis-dv/docker/README.md

 > The above example will run an `api` container and expose it on port 7000.
 To manage this instance you should also run an `app` container that points to this instance.

-## API Container
+## APP Container

 ### Configuration

-API can be configured via environment variables.
+APP can be configured via environment variables.
 These are some of the supported variables.

 ### General variables